Geoffrey Farmer

 Geoffrey Farmer (born 1967) is best known for extensive multimedia installations made of cut-out images which form collages.

 Early career

-Farmer was born at St. Paul's Hospital in Vancouver, BC in 1967 and grew up in the Dundarave neighbourhood of West Vancouver, BC.
+Farmer was born at St. Paul's Hospital in Vancouver, British Columbia, in 1967 and grew up in the Dundarave neighbourhood of West Vancouver, British Columbia.
 His career as an artist was unplanned, but he attended an art class with his sister when he was 21 and became interested.
-He received his art training at the San Francisco Art Institute (1991-1992) and Emily Carr University (1993).
+He received his art training at the San Francisco Art Institute (1991–1992) and Emily Carr University (1993).